Ando Money Review: Banking to Fight Climate Change

-We will look at features and products, fees, security, customer care, and some alternatives that you might want to consider.
+We will look at features and products, fees, security, customer care, and some alternatives you might want to consider.
 Let’s get to it.

 What is Ando Money?

-Ando is a financial app that offers several banking products and services.
-It is worth noting that while Ando works like a bank, it is not a bank.
-They do work with an actual bank, Community Federal Savings Bank – which is how they can offer FDIC insurance up to $250,000.
+It is worth noting that while Ando works like a bank, it is not a bank; however, it works with an actual bank, Community Federal Savings Bank – which is how they can offer FDIC insurance up to $250,000.

 Their entire business model revolves around one central premise – sustainability.
 More specifically, Ando’s mission is to help fight climate change through accessible and value-driven banking.